For Funders

 Focused youth development work is recognised and valued as having far-reaching, life-changing impacts

-School leaders and teachers show greater recognition of youth development work as a means of overcoming challenging behaviours amongst pupils, leading to increased cooperation and access to school facilities to support programme work
+School leaders show greater recognition of youth development work as a means of overcoming challenging behaviours leading to increased collaboration

 Programmes are embedded and funded longer-term creating greater sustainability and impact